SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/efiling/efiling_through_docassemble.md

 [https://efile-test.suffolklitlab.org/jurisdictions/illinois/codes/courts/adams/case_types?category_id=7306&timing=Initial](https://efile-test.suffolklitlab.org/jurisdictions/illinois/codes/courts/adams/case_types?category_id=7306&timing=Initial), which is 25361.

 The endpoints should say when they need parameters, like we provided with `category_id=7306&timing=Initial` above.

-We are currently working on a better interface for finding and handling these codes at runtime based on our experiences in Illinois and Massachusetts.
-Stay tuned.

 For this guide, we'll stick with a single court, to make things simple to understand.
 We'll use the following codes: